 Community gardens can be located on different types of land including schools, churches, community centres and public parks.
 They could have fruit trees, vegetables, flowers, insect hotels, bee hives, chickens and frog ponds.
-Community gardens can serve as meeting places, meditation spaces, classrooms or wonderful and lively neighbourhood spaces.

 They are places where community members can learn new skills, help improve our community's access to fresh food, make new friends, and share in the work of maintaining the garden.

 Checkout the timetables for the following community gardens in Blacktown City:

 - Location: Chestnut Crescent, Bidwill